YagoLopez/crypto-values/README.md

   - E2E: Cypress
 - Asynchronous Server State Management: using [React Query](https://react-query.tanstack.com/) library
   - It provides a cache system to manage **server state** (async requests)
-  - Also it has a pooling system to implement **real-time** requests
+  - It has a system to implement pseudo **real-time** requests
-  - And a feature to keep UI data updated making requests automatically when browser window recover focus
+  - It keeps UI data updated making requests automatically when browser window recover focus
+  - Failure protection: If a request fails, React Query will try three times more before throwing an error

 ## Architecture